-You may open the Topamax Sprinkle Capsule and sprinkle the medicine into a spoonful of applesauce or other soft food to make swallowing easier.
+Topamax Sprinkle Capsule can be swallowed whole.
+Or you may open the capsule and sprinkle the medicine into a spoonful of applesauce or other soft food.
 Swallow right away without chewing.
 Do not save the mixture for later use.
 Discard the empty capsule.

-Do not stop using this medicine suddenly, even if you feel fine.
+Do not stop using Topamax suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

-Contact your doctor if your seizures get worse or you have them more often while taking this medicine.
+Call your doctor if your seizures get worse or you have them more often while taking Topamax.

 What happens if I miss a dose?